PennyLaneAI/pennylane-rigetti/doc/usage.rst

 .. math:: \langle\hat{A}\rangle = \lambda_1 P_0 + \lambda_2 P_1

-This process is done automatically behind the scenes in the QVM device when ``qml.expval.Hermitian`` is returned.
+This process is done automatically behind the scenes in the QVM device when ``qml.expval(qml.Hermitian)`` is returned.